wp-plugins/wp-backitup/readme.txt

 Recommended upgrade: Many people on shared hosting will now be able to backup their database.

 = 1.4.1 =
-Recommended upgrade: Backitup will now alert and halt if your database is 0 bytes on backup.
+Recommended upgrade: BackItUp will now alert and halt if your database is 0 bytes on backup.

 = 1.4.0 =
 Recommended upgrade: Fixed status reporting for backup/restore process and built-in localization.

 = 1.3.0 =
-Recommended upgrade: Amalgameted lite and pro versions of the plugin
+Recommended upgrade: Amalgamated lite and pro versions of the plugin

 = 1.2.2 =
 Critical upgrade: Major overhaul of plugin structure